agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `createState()`

-Creates a new [State](../state/Introduction.md), which gets automatically bound to the [Agile Instance](../agile-instance/Introduction.md) it was created from.
+Creates a new [State](../state/Introduction.md), which is automatically bound to the [Agile Instance](../agile-instance/Introduction.md) it was created from.
 ```ts
 const State = App.createState('jeff', {
     key: 'dummyState',